Regression-Games/RegressionBot/docs/api.md

 ### rgBot.wait(ticks) ⇒ <code>Promise.&lt;void&gt;</code>
 > Waits for the specified number of in-game ticks before continuing.
 > Minecraft normally runs at 20 ticks per second, with an in-game day lasting 24,0000 ticks (20 minutes).
-> This is similar to the standard JavaScript setTimeout function but runs on the physics timer of the Bot specifically.
 > This is useful for waiting on the server to update a Block or spawn drops when you break a Block.
-> To wait for a specific amount of time, see the `waitForMilliseconds` function.
+> To wait for a specific amount of time, independent of the game tick rate, see the `waitForMilliseconds` function.

 **See**: waitForMilliseconds